atanumallik1/springSec/Chapter1_Maven_plugin.md

     - A repackaged file also contains the dependencies, so it is dircetly execution ready.
     - after repackage there will be following 2 files in target
         - one original jar with name `xxx.jar.original`; this is the result of the `mavn package`, thsi file is not directly executable
         - the executable jar `xxx.jar`; this file is excutable file and containes all dependent jars .
-The stricture would look like this
+The structure would look like this

            ![image](https://user-images.githubusercontent.com/8110582/124010941-1b207f80-d9fd-11eb-8fb9-6eb0c3cc07b7.png)
+	   \
        BOOT-INF contains all the dependent jars ( coming from maven dependency)
+       \
+       META-INF and org are same from the original jar

         - Sometimes it is also called fat jar